mesowatch

 Stage IV

-Stage IV mesothelioma has the poorest prognosis, with a median survival rate of 12 months.
-The focus is on palliative care to manage symptoms and maintain quality of life.
-Cancer Research UK and other organizations continue to explore new treatments to improve survival rates for advanced-stage mesothelioma.
+The worst survival rates are for stage IV mesothelioma, which has a median survival of 12 months.
+It’s about palliative care to control symptoms and preserve quality of life.
+Cancer Research UK and others are still scouting for new cures to improve survival in advanced mesothelioma.

 Factors Influencing Staging and Progression